gitcd-io/website/content/pages/en/cli.rst

 See the status of a pull request
 --------------------------------
 You can see the status of a pull request directly in the command line.
-If you dont pass a branchname, your current branch will be taken.
+If you don't pass a branch name, your current branch will be taken.

 .. code-block:: bash

     git-cd status <branchname>

 .. container:: responsive-image